 The built quality is on target given the price.
 I just wish iTel opted for a card trail instead, and that this rear loudspeaker is kept in the basement to prevent it from being muffled on surfaces like chairs or bed tops.

 Display: This I like the most!

 Let’s face the truth, I have my issues with the iTel P37, but if there is any aspect of the device that I like the most, the display tops the chat.
 This is not the best smartphone display out there, not even close to half, but at this price tag, it is definitely among the good ones.

 On paper, the P37 has a 6.5-inches screen with 720 x 1600 pixels, that houses a notch overhead.
 Thankfully, the display looks sharp with punchy colors.

-Although you may need to tilt the screen at some angles when using the device under direct sunlight due to weaker brightness nit.
+However, you may need to tilt the screen at some angles when using the device under direct sunlight due to weaker brightness nit.
 Phones with AMOLED screen or OLED screens are better suited for extreme outdoor usage, but some of such phones cost about 3-7 times the price of P37.

-Camera is less impressive than I expected!
+The camera is less impressive than I expected!

-When I compare the camera output from the P37 with that of Tecno POP 5, the POP 5 has better output than the P37, even though Tecno confirms 5-megapixel lens on the POP 5, instead of the claimed 8-megapixel on the P37.
+When I compare the camera output from the P37 with that of the Tecno POP 5, the POP 5 has better output than the P37, even though Tecno confirms a 5-megapixel lens on the POP 5, instead of the claimed 8-megapixel on the P37.

 When taking outdoor photos, you need to be sure your object is properly positioned in front of your key light.
-This is because the device has a very weak dynamic range and any other light interference is noticeable on the overall image quality.
+This is because the device has a very weak dynamic range and any other light interference is noticeable in the overall image quality.

-CPU: Old wine in new wineskin
+CPU: Old wine in a new wineskin

 OS: Rebadged HiOS or XOS; What should I say?